MakeSchool/SpriteBuilder-Cocos2D-Docs/1.1/xcode_animation_principles/xcode_animation_principles.md

 In certain cases it is important if finite or infinite actions are used.
 For example `CCActionReverse` can only take a finite action as a parameter since only actions that have a start and an endpoint can be reversed. `CCActionSequence` is another example for a wrapper action that can only take finite actions.

-##Running code from actions

-Cocos2D provides two actions that allow running code:

-- CCActionCallFunc (uses selectors)
-- CCActionCallBlock (uses blocks)

-Most developers use this kinds of actions within a sequence.
-A common pattern is having a `CCActionSequence` and adding a `CCActionCallFunc` or `CCActionCallBlock` as the last action.
-This pattern provides a callback for a `CCActionSequence`.